turingschool/front-end-curriculum/lessons/module-2/testing-tdd-mocha-and-chai.md

 - User should be able to pass in specific height and widths if they so choose.
 - User should be able to calculate the area of the box by passing the box into a `calculateArea` function.

 1. Start with writing the tests.
-Note that you'll need to import (and export) each function.
-You might need to set up some mock data to use for each test.
-Your tests will **fail** when you run `npm test` because you haven't yet written the implementation code to make them pass.
+  - Note that you'll need to import (and export) each function.
+  - You often need to set up some mock data to use for each test.
+  - Your tests will **fail** when you run `npm test` because you haven't yet written the implementation code to make them pass.
 2. Now work on the implementation in the `box.js` file.
 Feel free to add `.skip` to your tests so that you can focus on one at a time.
 </section>